-At PromptCloud, we deal with data at a massive scale on a daily basis, with nearly millions of records and logs being written into Elasticsearch in almost real time.
-For the scalable architecture we have, this amount of data is ever increasing .
-We’ve had to encounter many undesirable situations in the past – unwanted behavior from data, servers going down, exhausted disk space or extreme CPU load on the servers and so on.
+At PromptCloud, we deal with data on a massive scale daily, with nearly millions of records and logs being written into Elasticsearch in almost real-time.
+For the scalable architecture we have, this amount of data is ever increasing.
+We’ve had to encounter many undesirable situations in the past – unwanted behavior from data, servers going down, exhausted disk space or extreme CPU load on the servers, and so on.
 And for a distributed system of such scale, gradually it turns out to be nearly impossible to detect any kind of anomaly and inconsistency in the data in stipulated time.
 We then realized that we need to add a monitoring tool to supervise the massive amount of data stored in Elasticsearch.
 ElastAlert slack was included in our technical stack as an alerting tool to handle the data monitoring part.

 ElastAlert is a nifty framework used for sending out alerts on anomalies, spikes, or other patterns of interest from data stored in Elasticsearch.
 If your system demands writing data into Elasticsearch in near real-time and you want to be alerted based on preset rules, ElastAlert can be the best option for you.
 It even works with all versions of Elasticsearch.

-Elastalert is very easy to set up, purely event-driven, modular and a highly reliable tool.
-A simple demonstration on how to configure ElastAlert is given here.
+Elastalert is very easy to set up, purely event-driven, modular, and a highly reliable tool.
+A simple demonstration of how to configure ElastAlert is given here.

-In simple words, ElastAlert’s job is to search for a particular pattern from the bulk of data being written into Elasticsearch and send out alerts if it can detect such pattern.
+In simple words, ElastAlert’s job is to search for a particular pattern from the bulk of data being written into Elasticsearch and send out alerts if it can detect such a pattern.
 That ‘pattern’ is written by the system administrator, which is termed as ‘Rule for Elastalert’.

-A simple example of Elastalert rule for service monitoring is given below:
+A simple example of the Elastalert rule for service monitoring is given below:

 Say we like to know all the different URIs that took more than 20 seconds to serve the request over a period of 2 weeks.